NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

   <img src="./img/fastpitch_model.png" alt="FastPitch model architecture" />
 </p>
 <p align="center">
   <em>Figure 1.
-Architecture of FastPitch.
+Architecture of FastPitch (<a href=”https://arxiv.org/abs/2006.06873”>source</a>).
 The model is composed of a bidirectional Transformer backbone (also known as a Transformer encoder), a pitch predictor, and a duration predictor.
 After passing through the first *N* Transformer blocks, encoding, the signal is augmented with pitch information and discretely upsampled.
 Then it goes through another set of *N* Transformer blocks, with the goal of
 smoothing out the upsampled signal, and constructing a mel-spectrogram.
   </em>
 </p>